SurrealNumber/CoreTitleInheritance/readme.txt

 Need to change localization for de facto above capital to de jure above capital. designate core title is not working.
 Will look into.
 != cannot be used when comparing two objects. same with <

+Every title (including those you don't own) still has both buttons.
+Looking into this next.